Digital is not the cherry on the cake, it is the new cake.Jean Paul Agon, Chairman of L’Oréal Group

 The IBM Institute for Business Value defined the strategies organizations should use to maintain a skilled workforce, namely, Personalization, Transparency, and Convergence of internal and external ecosystems.

-Among widely used AI applications in HR are AI-powered employee training, advanced tracking and assessment, individual skill management, smart on-boarding.
+Among widely used AI applications in HR are AI-powered employee training, advanced tracking and assessment, individual skill management, and smart on-boarding.

 Read more about the ways AI can transform the retail industry.